Help for Filling VA Benefits for Mesothelioma

 Mesothelioma is a serious diagnosis that is best treated earlier on.
 However, the costs of treatment may discourage some from seeking help.
-This is why it’s important to file for benefits soon after a diagnosis.
-Receiving them as quickly as possible can mean all the difference.
+It’s important to file for benefits soon after diagnosis, and there are a few ways you can get help with that if you need it.
+Receiving compensation as quickly as possible can mean all the difference.

-There are several ways to file for benefits:
+There are several ways to file for benefits.
+You can apply:

-- Apply by mail: complete the Application for Veterans Compensation and/or Pension, and send it to your local Department of Veterans Affairs (VA) office.
+2. By mail: complete the application for veterans’ compensation and/or pension and send it to your local Department of Veterans Affairs (VA) office.

 Your application will require additional information.
 If this information isn’t available right away, submit the application first, and then you can adjust it with additional information.